whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 ### Playing a Part

 The Turing community is a valuable asset of Turing that I was not expecting going into my first mod.
 After week 1, I was blown away by how strong the community is and how supported I felt.
-I had multiple opportunities to contribute to the community within my own cohort through impromptu pairing sessions, sharing tips/tricks I learned on a project, and through our weekend study sessions.
+I had multiple opportunities to contribute to the community within my own cohort through impromptu pairing sessions, sharing tips/tricks I learned on a project, attending networking events together, and through our weekend study sessions.
 I loved the support from Mod 2 and took advantage of the pairing sessions and Mythical Creatures review.
 These opportunities are one of the things I'm most excited for when I'm in Mod 2 - pairing with the Mod 1 students.

 Beyond this, I was an active member in the Armstrong Posse and loved the opportunity to connect with upper-mod students in my posse.
 I also connected with multiple Turing alumni to discuss a possible mentor relationship and get general advice on what life will be like after Turing.